SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 minivan.top_speed = 150; // error, not allowed, since 'minivan' is const/immutable
 ```

-The goal of a struct can trivially be achieved by the use of multiple variables defined seperately, the struct construct just provides an easy to read, less error prone, clear and concise way of grouping together data.
+The goal of a struct can trivially be achieved by the use of multiple variables defined seperately, the struct construct just provides an easy to read, less error prone, clear and concise way of grouping data together.

 Ultimately, when using a struct, we care about the data.

 ### Class

-In OOP, a class is a concept used to describe objects (also called entities) in  an object model representing a problem space.
+In OOP, a class is a concept used to describe objects (also called entities) in  an object model representing a problem space.<sup>[citation desired]</sup>
 In OOP, an object is a 'thing' with some associated behaviour.
 Associated behaviour is often achieved using methods (also called associated methods, member functions).
 An object may contain specific data, but objects are opaque, meaning the consumer may not access the data directly, but have to rely on methods, which are in turn allowed to access the internal data.

-In many class-based languages (most often called OO-languages, although i don't like this term) the class concept is conveyed using a `class` construct.
+In many class-based languages (most often called OO-languages, although I dislike the term) the class concept is conveyed using a `class` construct.
-Generalized, the class construction consists of a name of the class, and a list of fields (also called data fields, members, data members, attributes, properties, rows, instance variables) as thought it were a struct and methods.
+Generalized, the class construct consists of a name of the class, and a list of fields (also called data fields, members, data members, attributes, properties, rows, instance variables) as though it was a struct.
+The list also contains methods.
 Most often access modifiers can be used on both fields and methods to make them public, private and others, ie. accessible or inaccesible to the consumer.

 An example of the class concept is the `class` construct in Java.